symbol/symbol-docs/source/concepts/cross-chain-transaction.rst

 In order to create a trustless environment for an exchange, a specific transaction type is required that is commonly referred to as **Hashed TimeLock Contract** (`HTLC <https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts>`_).
 Two additional components characterize this transaction type: *hashlocks* and *timelocks*.
 A thorough explanation can be found on the `Bitcoin Wiki <https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts>`_.

 In other words, to reduce counterparty risk, the receiver of a payment needs to present a proof for the transaction to execute.
-Failling to do so, the locked funds are released after the deadline is reached, even if just one actor does not agree.
+Failing to do so, the locked funds are released after the deadline is reached, even if just one actor does not agree.
 The figure below illustrates the cross-chain swap protocol.

 .. figure:: ../resources/images/guides-transactions-atomic-cross-chain-swap-sequence-diagram.png